 Cviček is one of the specialties among Slovenian wines.
-The ‘cviček’ is a bright red wine, lively, pleasantly acidic, very dry, light because of low alcohol content (about 8-9% on average, maximum 10%) and low in tannin.
+The ‘cviček’ is a bright red wine, lively, pleasantly acidic, very dry, and light because of its low alcohol content (about 8-9% on average, maximum 10%) and low tannin.
 This blending of wine has the particularity of being composed of four grape varieties, red and white.
 Although it has been produced for more than two hundred years, it has long been synonymous with lousy wine because of its low alcohol content.
-Notwithstanding, it remains one of the most well-known and consumed wines of Slovenia.
+Notwithstanding, it remains one of the most well-known and consumed wines in Slovenia.

 Wine Festivities in Slovenia the Most Important

 Wine also has its holidays.
-The wine has a link with the tradition, custom, and civilization of Slovenia.
+The wine has a link with the tradition, customs, and civilization of Slovenia.
 We will then introduce you to the six most essential festivals in Slovenia and its neighboring regions.

 1. THE SAINT-MARTIN FESTIVAL (NOVEMBER) – THE BIGGEST FESTIVAL OF SLOVENIAN WINE

 St. Martin is the most famous wine festival in Slovenia.
 It is celebrated on November 11, the day of St. Martin.
 According to the legend of Saint-Martin, protector of vineyards and vine growers, it is the day when he transforms the must into wine.
 For this occasion, the Slovenes organize celebrations everywhere in their country.
-Traditionally, we prepare feasts including the famous goose of Saint Martin accompanied by dumplings.
+Traditionally, we prepare feasts, including the famous goose of Saint Martin, accompanied by dumplings.
 We drink young wine.
 But this celebration also represents the transformation of must into wine, an important ritual that marks the time when the wine is put into bottles.

 2. THE SAINT VINCENT FESTIVAL (JANUARY)

 St. Vincent’s Day celebrated on January 22, is often forgotten.
 The Croats also celebrate it.
 Saint Vincent is, like Saint Martin, a protector of vineyards and vine growers.
 This day is usually defined as a new wine year, which announces a good harvest.
-According to an old custom, the vine-growers cut a small part of the vine before sunrise, put it in the water, and place it in a warm place.
+According to an old custom, the vine growers cut a small part of the vine before sunrise, put it in the water, and place it in a warm place.
 The green vine shows in this way how it has passed the winter and how it will become the harvest.
 It is also said that if there is sunshine for St. Vincent’s Day, the crop will be good this year.
 We know several proverbs, e.g., “Če na Vincenca sonce peče, dobro vince dozori, ki po grlu gladko teče, motne dela ti oči.”
 This can be roughly translated as “If at Saint Vincent the sun shines, the wine will be good and will flow easily into the throat, which will give us tears in the eyes. ”

 3. OLD VINE FESTIVAL (OCTOBER)

 This festival is dedicated to the oldest noble vine in the world that still produces grapes.
 The kind of this vine is called Žametna črnina or black velvet.
 The vineyard is 400 years old, and it grows in our second-largest city, Maribor.
 It can also be found in the Guinness Book of Records and symbolizes the city of Maribor and Slovenia.
 The Old Vine Festival is held annually on October 2nd at 11 am.
-Traditionally, one crowns each year a new queen of wine.
+Traditionally, one crown each year a new queen of wine.